0

 For those seeking more than broad lifestyle tips and basic genetic education, PromicsEdge offers one of the most advanced precision health solutions available today.

 Compared to 3X4 Genetics’ small SNP panel and general recommendations, PromicsEdge combines cutting-edge analytics, validated science, and multi-omics integration to produce insights that are both predictive and actionable.
+This includes detailed genetic insights, genetic makeup, and genetic information for health and wellness, weight loss, bone health, and optimal health.

 Key advantages of PromicsEdge include:

-• Industry-leading accuracy: Uses ancestry-adjusted polygenic risk scoring (PRS), which is the gold standard for predicting complex traits and conditions, with methods published in a Nature journal.
+• Industry-leading accuracy: Industry-leading accuracy: Uses ancestry-adjusted polygenic risk scoring (PRS), which is the gold standard for predicting complex traits and conditions, with methods published in a Nature journal.
 Delivers the most accurate predictions in the industry.

 • Advanced recommendations: Goes far beyond generic wellness advice by incorporating symptoms, existing conditions, lab results, and millions of genetic variants into each recommendation.